DesenTao/baty.net-hugo/content/books.md

 1. Sourdough by Robin Sloan (2017-12-20)
 1. The Punch Escrow by Tal M. Klein (2018-01-27)
 1. The Lathe of Heaven by Ursula K Le Guin (2018-02-25)
+1. What The Hell Did I Just Read by David Wong (2018-03-04)